Who are we?

 We are a small Congregation based in Sheffield, in the North of England, UK.
 We formed in 1989 from a nucleus of members of Sinai Synagogue in Leeds living in the Sheffield area – assisted by Rabbi Walter Rothschild (then the Rabbi at Sinai Synagogue, Leeds).
 We are affiliated to MRJ (the Movement for Reform Judaism - previously RSGB - Reform Synagogues of Great Britain) - and generally follow their pattern of services.

-Our Management Committee is elected annually at our AGM – which is held in June or July.
-There are currently 6 members on our Committee.
-Our current Chair is Penny Kay.
+Our Management Committee is elected annually at our AGM – which is normally held in June or July.
+There are currently 6 members on our Committee and our Chair is Howard Saffer.

 We normally hold synagogue services two to three times a month - with some Friday night and some Shabbat morning services.
 For dates of future services check the ‘Service’ list in our ‘Diary’.